 Just like humans, certain types of music can calm your dog while others can hype them up.
 And, many dogs show preferences for certain types.

 Do Dogs Like Music?

 Perhaps the unsurprising answer to this question is yes!
 Dogs do enjoy music.
 And not only do they enjoy it, they have musical preferences unique to their own personalities!

-In fact, the music that induces the most howling seems to be music ripe with wind instruments such as flutes, according to Dr. Coren.
+According to Dr. Coren, the music that induces the most howling seems to be music ripe with wind instruments such as flutes.
+So, if your dog is howling along to some music that you’re playing, they may be communicating through their own type of ‘singing’!

 A study conducted by Deborah Wells, a psychologist at Queen’s University, Belfast effectively showed that dogs behave differently when exposed to different genres of music.

 But Wells isn’t the only person to investigate this.

 Many studies support that certain types of music can help dogs feel more relaxed.
 But, one by Bowman (et al) has suggested that dogs can become habituated to certain types of music, meaning they can become accustomed to it and may stop responding as normal.